 Removing the cover of your phone

-If you look up at the bottom of your phone, you will see a metal tab in the center.
-While squeezing the cover down against the phone, push and hold this tab in, this will unlock the cover.
-Swing the cover up and off the phone.
+There is a screw in the center, near the bottom front of the phone.
+Loosen this screw and swing the cover up and off the phone.
 To put it back on, reverse this making sure to engage the catch at the top first.

 Modular mounting to existing jack

 If your phone came equipped with a modular wall jack adapter installed, then you can attach your phone directly to the wall jack.
 Simply line up the two mounting studs with the corresponding holes in the back of the phone.
 Make sure the slide jack engages the center receptacle on the wall jack first.
 Pull down slightly on the phone to lock it in place.

 Modular mounting to new location